Knowledge Hub

 A tenant on the receiving end of a dilapidations claim is well within their rights to challenge it if they’re unable to settle the matter with their landlord.
 If so, upon receipt of the schedule of dilapidations, a tenant should take the following steps:

-• Provide a formal response within 56 days of receipt of the claim, covering everything listed in the schedule and setting out why items are not agreed, along with the tenant’s detailed position.
+• Provide a formal response within 56 days of receipt of the claim, covering everything listed in the schedule and setting out why items aren’t agreed, along with the tenant’s detailed position.
 One of our commercial property dispute solicitors can help you challenge a dilapidations claim.

-• Object to the schedule of costs of repairs in early course if it appears to be too high compared to the loss in value caused to the property – instructing their own surveyor to inspect the property and produce a valuation if necessary.
+• Object to the schedule of costs of repairs at an early stage if it appears to be too high compared to the loss in value caused to the property – instructing their own surveyor to inspect the property and produce a valuation if needed.

 Who has to pay the costs of a dilapidations claim?

-If the tenant has failed to keep the property in good repair or has failed to reinstate alterations, the landlord should be able to recover the costs of remediation and potentially claim damages for loss of rent while the works are undertaken.
-If the matter ends up in court, significant costs and professional fees will be borne by the losing party and furthermore, the protocol warns parties that the court will take into account the extent of their compliance with the steps in the protocol when making orders about who should pay costs.
+If the tenant has failed to keep the property in good repair or has failed to reinstate alterations, the landlord should be able to recover the costs of remediation and potentially claim damages for loss of rent while the works are carried out.
+If the matter ends up in court, significant costs and professional fees will be payable by the losing party and also, the protocol warns parties that the court will take into account the extent of their compliance with the steps in the protocol when making orders about who should pay costs.

 How you can prevent commercial property disputes in the future

-Ensuring that the lease is properly drafted by a commercial property solicitor right from the outset is the best way for a landlord to minimise or prevent disputes of this nature in the future.
-Non-ambiguous clauses are very helpful in this regard, as is making it clear what constitutes wear and tear as opposed to damage.
-Maintaining a regular schedule of physical inspections of the property is also wise, as well as ensuring that proper notice is given to the tenants of these and that any potential problems that are spotted are raised early in an appropriate manner.
+Making sure that the lease is properly drafted by a commercial property solicitor right from the outset is the best way for a landlord to minimise or prevent disputes in the future.
+Clear, non-ambiguous clauses are very helpful when it comes to this, as is making it plain what constitutes wear and tear as opposed to damage.
+Maintaining a regular schedule of physical inspections of the property is also wise, as well as ensuring that proper notice is given to the tenants of these and that any potential problems that are spotted are raised early in an suitable manner.

 Summary

-Due to the fact that dilapidations claims can escalate quickly and can become technically complex and time consuming, seeking professional advice at an early stage, whether you are a landlord or a tenant, is strongly recommended.
+Due to the fact that dilapidations claims can escalate quickly and can become technically complex and time consuming, seeking professional advice at an early stage, whether you’re a landlord or a tenant, is strongly recommended.

 About our expert